 2. To remove all the stuck particles from the showerhead holes simply remove the showerhead and pluck the particles using a pin or plunger.

 3. For heavy blockage, mix equal parts of white vinegar and water and immerse the head in the solution.
 Make sure that all the holes are inside the solution.
 After 20-30 minutes either wash it away using hot water or just run the shower on hot.

 Note: You don’t necessarily need to remove the showerhead for this.

-Even though showerhead blocks are not-so-serious problems, a consistent blockage can lead to breakage of the shower.
-Hence, believing in the principle of “prevention is better than cure” we can follow some simple tips in order to avoid them which are as follows:
+Even though showerhead clogging is a not-so-serious problem, a consistent blockage can lead to the breakage of the shower.
+Hence, believing in the principle of “prevention is better than cure” we can follow some simple tips to avoid them which are as follows:

 - Keep the shower dry by wiping it regularly using a dry cloth.